-Ireland, a neighboring country of the United Kingdom, is one of the wealthiest countries in the OECD (Organisation for Economic Co-operation and Development) and over the last few years, it has emerged as a preferred destination for Indian students.
+Ireland, a neighbouring country of the United Kingdom, is one of the wealthiest countries in the OECD (Organisation for Economic Co-operation and Development) and over the last few years, it has emerged as a preferred destination for Indian students.

-Best Irish Universities
+Top Five Irish Universities 2023

-More commonly known as UCD, University College Dublin is ranked among the top 1% universities in the world.
-Currently ranked 168th in the QS World University Ranking, UCD is also number one in Ireland for 40 subjects.
-University College Dublin's 'UCD Michael Smurfit Graduate Business School' is one of the best business schools in the world and it offers an MBA which is ranked 70th globally and 25th in the European Business School rankings.
+University College Dublin (UCD) is ranked among the top 1% of universities worldwide.
+Currently ranked 168th in the QS World University Ranking 2023, UCD is also number one in Ireland for 40 subjects.
+University College Dublin's UCD Michael Smurfit Graduate Business School is also one of the world's best business schools It offers an MBA, ranked 70th globally and 25th in the European Business School rankings.

 Founded in 1845, University College Cork (UCC) is part of the three Queen's Colleges.
 The University has been named Irish University of the year five times.
 UCC offers over 120 degrees in Humanities, Business, Law, Architecture, Science, Food and Nutritional Sciences, Medicine, Dentistry, Pharmacy, Nursing and Clinical Therapies with over 20,000 students.